 Reel frames and components made of plastic are by far the cheapest.
 There are very few pure plastic reels out there but there are a million plastic reel components that are paired with most of the materials above.
 Remember that the fewer plastic components in a reel, the higher the cost and probably the higher the quality.

 This is an all-encompassing term when it comes to fly reels.
 Design plays a part in durability, weight, aesthetics, utility, and cost of the reel.
 So I will talk about each part of separately.
 All are of different importance to different fly fishermen so you will have to decide which reel has the design for you.

 Durability and Toughness

 How long a reel survives on and off of the water comes down to the materials that I talked about before.
 However, there are definitely certain design features other than materials that can impact the reels lifespan.
 Look for things like how the reel handle is attached to the spool or how if the drag knob wiggles side to side.
-Here are a few other things to look for in the design of a fly reel that impact its durability.
+Here are a few other things to look for in the design of a fly reel that impacts its durability.

 - Does the reel spool have a metal spindle or is it some other material?
 Is it screwed on, soldered, or attached some other way?

 - Is the reel axle metal or some other material?
 How is it attached to the reel frame?